-The Vermont Municipal and Regional Planning and Development Act (Chapter 117, 24 VSA, as amended by Acts 200 and 115) enables municipalities to undertake planning for the appropriate development of land in order "to promote the public health and safety against fire, floods, explosions and other dangers; to promote prosperity, comfort, access to adequate light, air, convenience, efficiency, economy and the general welfare; to enable mitigation of the burden of property taxes on agricultural, forest and other open lands; to encourage appropriate architectural design; to encourage the development of renewable resources; to protect residential, agricultural and other areas from undue concentrations of populations and overcrowding of land and buildings, from traffic congestion and from inadequate parking, and the invasion of traffic, and the loss of peace, quiet and privacy; to facilitate the growth of villages, towns, and cities and of their communities and neighborhoods so as to create an optimum environment with good civic design; to encourage development of a rich cultural environment; to foster the arts; to provide means and methods for the municipalities of this state to plan for the prevention, minimization and future eliminations of such land development problems as may presently exist or which may be foreseen and to implement those plans when and where appropriate."
-In accordance with statutory regulations, a Town Plan must be reviewed and revised or readopted every five years.
-This plan is a modification of the Stratton Town Plan adopted February 22, 1999 and subsequently readopted on September 27, 2004 and June 22, 2009.
+The Vermont Municipal and Regional Planning and Development Act (24 V.S.A.
+Chapter 117, as amended by Acts 200 and 115) enables municipalities to undertake planning for the appropriate development of land in order to "promote the public health, safety against fire, floods, explosions, and other dangers; to promote prosperity, comfort, access to adequate light and air, convenience, efficiency, economy, and general welfare; to enable the mitigation of the burden of property taxes on agricultural, forest, and other open lands; to encourage appropriate architectural design; to encourage the development of renewable resources; to protect residential, agricultural, and other areas from undue concentrations of population and overcrowding of land and buildings, from traffic congestion, from inadequate parking and the invasion of through traffic, and from the loss of peace, quiet, and privacy; to facilitate the growth of villages, towns, and cities and of their communities and neighborhoods so as to create an optimum environment, with good civic design; to encourage development of a rich cultural environment and to foster the arts; and to provide means and methods for the municipalities and regions of this State to plan for the prevention, minimization, and future elimination of such land development problems as may presently exist or which may be foreseen and to implement those plans when and where appropriate."
+In accordance with statutory regulations, a Town Plan must be reviewed and revised or readopted every eight years.
+This plan is a modification of the Stratton Town Plan adopted February 22, 1999 and subsequently updated and adopted on September 27, 2004, June 22, 2009, and October 27, 2014.